raghavsikaria/raghavsikaria/README.md

 <img src = 'https://github.com/raghavsikaria/raghavsikaria/blob/master/assets/my_profile.png' height="330" width="330" alt = 'This is me!' align='right'/>

-I am Raghav Sikaria, currently, an Associate at Goldman Sachs here in Bengaluru and have cleared the CFA Level 1 examination.
-Previously I've worked as a Data Scientist at Societe Generale.
-I also am exploring Quantitative Finance as a hobby.

-- 🌱 I’m currently learning Machine Learning algorithms, demystifying their underlying Math and exploring Time Series Analysis
-- 👯 I’m looking to collaborate on the project [NIFTYBANK - Time Series Analysis, Prediction & Hyper Parameter Optimization](https://github.com/raghavsikaria/Project-Rajasuyya)
+I am Raghav Sikaria, currently pursuing MS in Computer Science at New York University here in New York in United States.
+I have 4 years of professional experience at world's biggest banks - Goldman Sachs & Societe Generale.
+I am into Software Engineering and everything Data.
+My passion in finance led me to clear the CFA Level 1 examination also. _I am currently looking for internship opportunities for the Summer of 2023 - in any domain!_

 - ⚡ You can visit my website - [raghavsikaria.github.io](https://raghavsikaria.github.io) to know more about my projects, blogs & me

 ![Raghav Sikaria GitHub Statistics](https://github-readme-stats.vercel.app/api?username=raghavsikaria&show_icons=true&theme=dracula)

 #### My Projects & Blogs

-Ever since the COVID lockdown began here in India, I have blogged religiously on Machine Learning algorithms and taken up quite a few projects based on Finance domain.
+Ever since the COVID lockdown began here in India, I have blogged religiously on Machine Learning algorithms and taken up quite a few projects.
 Here are direct links for some of them:

 | Project | Project Repository | Project Writeup/Blog |
 | :---:         |     :---:      | :---: |